rmecham/django-useful-fields/README.md

     [Markdown library](https://pythonhosted.org/Markdown/).
 One extension is enabled by default:
     [SmartyPants](https://pythonhosted.org/Markdown/extensions/smarty.html).
 SmartyPants is configured to use the correct Unicode characters (e.g. “) rather than HTML entities (e.g. `&ldquo;`).

+*   **UUIDPrimaryKeyField**

+    UUIDs are, in many ways, better primary keys than automatically incrementing integer fields.
+Unfortunately, the default Django implementation—`UUIDField`—requires some boilerplate (including importing the `uuid` module) before it can be used as a primary key.
+UUIDPrimaryKeyField manages the boilerplate for you.
+Just add

+        id = UUIDPrimaryKeyField()

+    to your model and everything will just work.